Nonug/HK-UFit/README.md

 Significant files in the project
 ```
 .
+├── hkufit_submission           # APK of the Android App
 ├── App.js                      # Entry of the App
 ├── app.json                    # Config of the React Native Project
 ├── package.json                # Node.js Packages